boggydigital/kevlar/README.md

-# kvas
+# kevlar

-`kvas` is a minimal overhead key value store backed by the filesystem.
+`kevlar` is a minimal overhead key value store backed by the filesystem.